RuiminHuang/Real-time-Implementation-of-CycleGAN/Description-of-Model-Structure/README.md

 ## Descriptions of model structure

-### 0. How to generate network with different structures
+### 0. How to generate networks with different structures

 #### Requirements
 >Pytorch 1.4 or higher, only Pytorch is required, no other dependencies are needed.